oskaritimperi/nimpb/README.md

 A pure Nim library for dealing with protobuf serialization and deserialization.
 A `protoc` plugin is also included which can be used for generating Nim code, usable by the library, from `.proto` files.

 At the moment this is at a very rough state.
 Do not use for any kind of production use.
+Anything can change at any time.
+You've been warned.

 # Example